Work in progress. Return here for updates January 3.

 In 1998 she founded the College of The Bahamas Concert Choir.
 Under her leadership, it has enjoyed remarkable success, performing extensively at the college and in the community, at international festivals and conferences, and for the President of Botswana and President Nelson Mandela of South Africa.

-Dean-Wright has aggressively sought to give COB and its Concert Choir more national and international visibility, while continuing to enrich the musical experience of its singers and the local community.
+Dean-Wright has aggressively sought to give University of The Bahamas (formally College of The Bahamas) and its Concert Choir more national and international visibility, while continuing to enrich the musical experience of its singers and the local community.
 In 2000 her school became the first and only non-American member of The Southeastern African-American Collegiate Music Festival (SEAAC), an event that brings together historically black university choirs to sing and celebrate the works of leading composers.
 She and her music have been featured at festivals held in 2003, 2005, and 2013.
 In 2005 the SEAAC conferred on her the title of “Composer Extraordinaire.”

 At an SEAAC festival held at Fiske University, she was taken by surprise when she entered the cafeteria and five university choirs spontaneously burst into a rendition of her composition, “Lord Make Me an Instrument of Thy Peace.”
 It was a delightful and inspiring experience for her.